xlin-marcia/xlin-marcia.github.io/content/authors/admin/_index.md

     url:
 education:
   courses:
-    - course: Master of Engineering, Specialized in Machine Learning and Data Analytics
+#    - course: Master of Engineering, Specialized in Machine Learning and Data Analytics
+#      institution: University of Toronto
+#      year: 2023 - 2024
+#      img: /img/ut.png
+    - course: Master of Engineering in Machine Learning and Data Analytics
       institution: University of Toronto
-      year: 2023 - 2024
+      year: 2024
       img: /img/ut.png
-    - course: Honor Bachelor of Science (Double Majored in Statistics and Economic)
+    - course: HBSc in Statistics
       institution: University of Toronto
-      year: 2018 - 2022
+      year: 2022
       img: /img/ut.png
+#    - course: Honor Bachelor of Science (Double Majored in Statistics and Economic)
+#      institution: University of Toronto
+#      year: 2018 - 2022
+#      img: /img/ut.png
 superuser: true
 highlight_name: true
 title: Xinlin (Marcia) Yang
 email: "marciayang.lin@gmail.com"
 ---
-I hold an MSc in Robotics from Swiss Federal Institute of Technology Lausanne (EPFL), where I completed my thesis at ETH Zurich under Prof. Marco Hutter and Prof. Caglar Gulcehre from EPFL.
-My interests include robotics perception, reasoning, and actuation, with a focus on 3D vision, robot control/learning, and multimodal learning.
+I hold a Master of Engineering in Machine Learning and Data Analytics from the University of Toronto, where I developed a strong foundation in data science, predictive modeling, and deep learning methodologies.
+My primary research interests lie in the intersection of deep learning and medical imaging, with a particular focus on 3D computer vision, multimodal learning, and temporal modeling to advance diagnostic tools for healthcare.

-I had the pleasure to work in the labs of Prof. Huijing Zhao at Peking University on 3D perception, Prof. Min Xu at Carnegie Mellon University on Cryo-ET generative models, Prof. Mathieu Salzmann at EPFL on neural networks quantization for object detection and pose estimation.

-I was a research intern at [ByteDance](https://www.bytedance.com/en/) AI Lab working on multimodal representation learning, and student researcher at Google DeepMind working on extending Vision Language Model with ink modality.

-I enjoy board games 🎲, soccer ⚽, tennis 🎾, and music 🎶.
-Feel free to reach out to me if you want to join in on a hike or play some board games.
+My current research centers on developing methodologies for 3D cardiac image segmentation.
+This work emphasizes enhancing precision in medical imaging through adaptable techniques suited to the complexities of multimodal inputs.
+My research aims to refine diagnostic capabilities and resilience across diverse imaging environments.

+Outside of research, I am driven by a passion for data-driven problem-solving and am an avid enthusiast of badminton🏸, surfing🏄, and skydiving🪂.
+If you share similar interests or have ideas for collaboration, please feel free to connect with me!